Skip to content

 LaVergne may be adamant about not providing the Goldmans any money from the O.J.
 Simpson estate, but from a legal standpoint, can a money judgment be ignored?
 LaVergne may be in for a rude awakening.

 Continue reading to learn a probate lawyer’s take on whether the death of O.J.
-Simpson absolves him of his debt to the Goldmans and Browns.
+Simpson absolves him of his debt to the Goldmans and Browns, as well as what could transpire in the lawsuit involving the late football sensation’s son.

 TELL US WHAT HAPPENED.
 WE’LL BE IN TOUCH SOON.